rockthejvm/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

 #### 6.1.1.
 Repository data layer

-Repository, the layer that abstract the database access, is the first layer of the application.
+Repository `datalayer` is the first layer of the application, its abstract the database access.

 In this project, classic Repository object connects the database through classical JDBC DataSource.